-How to Replace the Batteries in Your Thermostat?
+Thermostat Battery Low?
+How To Replace the Batteries in Your Thermostat

-Back to BlogMany homeowners don’t even realize their digital thermostats have batteries until they see the warning displays on the screens.
+Back to BlogMany homeowners don’t even realize their digital thermostats have batteries until they see the warning displays on the screens that show low batteries.
 But there’s good news: Learning how to replace the batteries in your thermostat is straightforward and easily mastered in a few simple steps.

 The primary function of batteries inside your thermostat is to save any programmed information in the event of short power outages so that your heating/cooling system continues uninterrupted.
 When low batteries eventually die, you’ll see a black display screen, the thermostat will stop working and your heating or cooling units won’t function.
 The heating and cooling system cannot respond to nonexistent temperature commands.